wkalt/puppetdb/doc/api/v1/groups.markdown

 The request format is the same as the format for the [POST group creation endpoint](#post-v1groups) above.

+##### Deleted classes and class parameters

+It is possible to overwrite an existing group with a new group definition that contains deleted classes or parameters.

 #### Response Format

 If the group was successfully created, the server will return a 201 Created response, with the group object (in JSON) as the body.